 There are two opportunities to appeal the referee’s decision.
 The first appeal is made to the UC Board of Review.
 The Board of Review will receive a transcript of the hearing and will receive all the documents that were part of the claim record.
 The Board of Review will determine whether the referee’s findings and fact and conclusions of law are supported by the evidence submitted.

 An appeal to the Board of Review can be done in letter format.
 An attorney can file the appeal on your behalf and can also request the Board’s permission to submit a brief to outline legal arguments affecting the case.
 There are only 15 days from the date of the referee’s decision to appeal to the Board of Review.
 The Board of Review takes approximately 75 days to issue a decision.

 If the appeal is still denied following the Board of Review’s decision, a final appeal to the Pennsylvania Commonwealth Court is permitted.
 Appeals to the Commonwealth Court are decided on briefs submitted.
 An appeal to the Commonwealth Court must be submitted within 30 days of the Board of Review’s decision.

 Retaining an Unemployment Compensation Attorney

 If you have any unemployment compensation questions or seeking legal assistance with an appeal, please contact me by calling (484) 362-9286.
-Our law firm specializes in unemployment compensation law.
+Our law firm represents clients in unemployment cases.
 Our law firm is located in Bethlehem, PA, and we are happy to help clients throughout the Eastern Pennsylvania area.